CMP National Three-Position air rifle championshiP

 - Parental Consent Forms.
 All participating athletes under the age of 18 must submit or bring a signed Parental Permission Form at the time of check-in.
 A copy of this form is also included with this program.

 - Relay Squadding.
-Squadding will be posted on the championship website by 14 June.
+Squadding will be posted on the championship website by 14 June (Sporter) or 1 July (Precision).
 Team squadding will be done randomly.
 Special requests to change team member firing order will not be accepted.

 - Team Check-In and Equipment Control.
 At check-in, teams must confirm final entries, identify alternates (if any), and purchase additional cookout tickets for $10.
 All competitors must have their air rifles and shooting equipment checked at equipment control.
 Sporter air rifles will have trigger weights checked (1.5 lbs. minimum).
 Sporter clothing will be checked.
 Shooters must come to equipment control with air rifles, slings, shoes, kneeling rolls and all clothing they will wear during competition.
 Prone mats will be provided.
 Spotting scopes are not permitted, and are not needed for electronic targets.